FORML: A Riemannian Hessian-free Method for Meta-learning on Stiefel Manifolds: Preliminaries

+\begin{definition}[Manifold optimization] Manifold optimization, is an essential framework for tackling complex optimization challenges where the parameters exhibit nonlinearity and interdependencies that can be effectively represented and optimized within the smooth geometric structure of a Riemannian manifold.
+By leveraging the intrinsic properties of the manifold, such as its curvature and metric, manifold optimization techniques offer a powerful approach to navigating the search space of parameters and finding optimal solutions for a diverse range of real-world problems.
+The nonlinear optimization problems can be formed as:

-where $J$ is the loss function and the search space of the parameters (\textit{i.e.} $\bm{P}$) is defined over a smooth Riemannian manifold $\Manifold$ \cite{absil2009optimization}. \end{definition}
+In this context, $J$ represents the loss function that needs to be minimized, which is parameterized by a set of constrained parameters denoted as $ \bm{P}$ exist on a smooth Riemannian manifold \( \Manifold \) \cite{absil2009optimization}. \end{definition}

-The Euclidean GD-based methods can not be used to solve the optimization problem of Eqn.~\eqref{eqn:mani_optimization}, because they do not calculate the derivatives of the loss function with respect to the manifold geometry.
+The Euclidean GD-based methods can not be used to solve the optimization problem of~\eqref{eqn:mani_optimization}, because they do not calculate the derivatives of the loss function with respect to the manifold geometry.
 Moreover, any translation between the current and next points on the gradient descent direction should also respect the geometry of Riemannian spaces.
-To tackle these challenges, one popular choice is to resort to gradient-based Riemannian optimization algorithms that exploit the geometry of Riemannian manifolds by making use of several Riemannian operations including \textit{orthogonal projection}, \textit{retraction} and \textit{parallel transport}.
+To address these challenges, a commonly adopted solution involves the utilization of gradient-based Riemannian optimization techniques that benefit from the intrinsic geometry of Riemannian manifolds through the application of various Riemannian operations such as orthogonal projection, retraction, and parallel transport.
+The diagram presented in Fig. \ref{fig:manifold-operation} offers an elaborate visualization of these manifold operations, which are further elucidated in the subsequent discussions.
+The employment of these sophisticated mathematical tools enables facilitating the optimization process and enhancing the convergence toward optimal solutions.